 The hand must be kept clean and dry to prevent infection and avoid softening any plaster of paris splints under the bandaging.
 A plastic bag may be placed over the dressings and fastened securely for showering.

-The sutures are removed between 10 to 14 days post-surgery when the wound is healed.
+The sutures are dissolvable so should not need removing.
 As palmar skin is thicker it takes at least this length of time to heal.
 You may be asked to keep the area clean and dry for a day or two more, but further to that the hand should be washed and dried as normal.

-The scar should be moisturised and massaged daily with a non-perfumed cream to keep it mobile and supple.
-This is essential especially if the scar is sensitive.
+The scar can be moisturised and massaged daily with a non-perfumed cream to keep it mobile and supple.
+This is useful especially if the scar is sensitive.
 Covering and protecting a sensitive scar will only make it worse.
 We recommend that you refrain from heavy lifting or manual work for 4 to 6 weeks to allow the roof of the carpal tunnel to reform and strengthen.

 Remember to keep a balance between keeping the fingers moving and not overdoing things.
 The operation site needs time to heal – by overdoing things in the early days it could lead to over-scarring and continuing pain.

 If you are using the hand and it hurts - STOP!
 If you do something and the hand does not hurt straight away but does later, then you overdone it, so learn from the it.
 If you go to do something and your instincts tell you it isn't right, then it probably isn't so don't do it.
 Within these restrictions we encourage you to use the hand but not abuse it.
 After 6 weeks, if the hand still feels weak then we suggest seeking advice from a hand therapist/physiotherapist if you are concerned.